Skip to main content

 • Serialization or parsing behavior

-When the agent needs an example but not a version-specific inspection, use Code Examples.
+When the agent needs prior art or an example but not a version-specific inspection, use Code Examples.

-Use GitHits Code Examples to find a real implementation of <task>.
+Use GitHits Code Examples to find prior art for <task>.
 Adapt the pattern to our codebase instead of inventing one from memory.

 Use this for: